hexops/vecty/example/README.md

 Other compilers such as [GopherJS](https://github.com/gopherjs) may work so long as they are compliant with the official Go 1.14+ compiler (support modules, the `syscall/js` interface, reflection, etc.)

 Vecty currently can only be built to run in web browsers.

+## More examples
+Github user soypat has [created a repo call vecty-examples](https://github.com/soypat/vecty-examples) with examples such as a snake game and a user interface using [Material Design CSS library](https://material.io/).